(1) A parent or a school

 the schedule of remaining hearing dates set forth in the written prehearing

-order issued pursuant to clause (3)(xi)(b) of this subdivision
+order issued pursuant to clause (3)(xi)(

 to ensure that the impartial hearing officer's decision is issued by the